tajkiatoma/model-card-generation/README.md

 Replace `model_id` with the name of the repository for which you want to generate a model card.
 It doesn't need to be the name of the repository.
 The `model_id` is used to name the generated model card file.

 For, `file_paths`, specify the repository files you want to include in the model card generation process.
-Each file path must be a `Path` object from the [`pathlib`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) library.
+Each file path must be a `Path` object from the [`pathlib`](https://docs.python.org/3/library/pathlib.html#pathlib.Path) library, referring to the location of the file in your machine.

 A model card will be generated inside the `data/generated_model_cards/run_2` directory with your provided name.